PyTables/PyTables/doc/source/usersguide/optimization.rst

 Optimized b2nd slicing in PyTables has its limitations, though: it only works with contiguous slices (that is, with step 1) and on datasets with the same byte ordering as the host machine.
-However, the performance gains when your use case is not affected by those limitations make it worth putting some extra effort in choosing the right compression parameters and chunksizes.
+However, the performance gains may be worth the extra effort of choosing the right compression parameters and chunksizes when your use case is not affected by those limitations.

 .. _searchOptim: